ysyk2021/the-promotable-employee-techniques-for-building-skills-for-career-growth/src/chapter-3-2.md

 Identifying Strengths and Weaknesses, Setting Career Goals, and Creating a Personal Development Plan
 =============================================================================================================

-In the book **"The Promotable Employee: Techniques for Building Skills for Career Growth,"** this chapter focuses on the importance of identifying strengths and weaknesses, setting career goals, and creating a personal development plan.
-These steps are crucial for individuals who aspire to advance their careers and achieve their professional objectives effectively.

 Understanding Your Strengths and Weaknesses
 -------------------------------------------